Kiwy3/CVRP/README.md

 ## Heuristic Definition
 The Split heuristic is a Route First, Cluster second heuristic.
 It mean that we first generate a big tour, without capacities like a TSP problem, then we cluster it into the best subtour we can.

 In our case, the Big Tour is done with the Nearest Neighbor heuristic and the Randomised Nearest Neighbors.
-When we have the big tour, the SPlit is done with this Pseudo-code :
+When we have the big tour, the SPlit is done with this Pseudo-code (in french) :

 >Initialiser les 𝑉𝑖 à plus l'infini, sauf 𝑉0 = 0 (labels provisoires) <br>
 >Pour 𝑖 variant de 1 à 𝑛 <br>